erithmetic/erica.works/_posts/2024-06-14-programming-the-multiverse-part-6.markdown

 \left[ \begin{array}{c} 0 \\ 1 \\ 0 \\ 0 \end{array} \right]
 $$

 Notice that cool pattern of ones along the diagonal?
 That's called an **identity matrix**.
-It means the matrix does not change a vector you do a dot proct with.
+It means the matrix does not change a vector you do a dot product with.
 So our original state vector is unchanged after two swaps, as we'd expect.

 ### When gates are uneven